nengelmann/MeetingCam/README.md

 You can customize this repo for your needs, you can also write your own AI-Plugin for running your models on Zoom, Teams or Meets. \
-More information about that in [DEVELOP.md](DEVELOP.md)
+More information about that in [DEVELOP.md](DEVELOP.md) Templates on how to run your custom AI will follow...

 ### Usage with depthai camera